PPNG06/WebAssemblyInterpreterCpp/docs/IMPLEMENTATION.md

   memory and table initialisers, and executes bytecode with a classic operand stack machine.
 Control-flow is modelled with a stack of `ControlFrame`s that tracks block signatures and jump destinations.
-- **Host interface** – Function imports are resolved against a registry of host callbacks keyed by `(module, name)`.
-Both builtin WASI shims and user callbacks are expressed in terms of `wasm::Value` parameters and results.
+- **Host interface** – Imports resolve against registries keyed by `(module, name)`.
+Functions are backed by host callbacks; linear memories, tables, and globals can also be supplied from the embedder so modules that import them instantiate successfully.
+The builtin WASI shims cover stdio, args/env, clocks, randomness, and a read-only filesystem rooted at the process working directory.
 - **Testing harness** – `tests/cpp/test_main.cpp` assembles the staged `.wat`
   fixtures to `.wasm` during the build (via the `generate_wasm` target) and runs each exported scenario, checking observable